snakesch/SDrecall/README.md

 Note: We do not guarantee compatibility for softwares of more updated versions.

 ## Installation
+Users should first clone this repository to a local directory.

 For conda users, create an environment from YAML.
 ```{bash}
 conda env create -f ./setup/environment.yml